allgreed/applover-t1/decision_log.md

 - Quality attributes are not of major import *right now* as we don't even know if we're building the right product - the software needs to be evaluatable only
     - I don't bother with indexes, performance, etc.
 - I consider postgres password to be acceptable to store in an environment variable at this point
-- Since this is internal use only ("używane przez pracowników bibliotek") I'm skipping pagination for now
 - There's no semantics to an BookLending with a future end date -> this should be implemented as a return commitment and then checked against real return date
 - I'm not enriely sure what are the semantics of deleting a book -> the book being missing?